 SEACOR Announces Increase in Securities Repurchase Authority

-SEACOR and its subsidiaries are primarily engaged in the operation of a diversified fleet of marine vessels primarily dedicated to supporting offshore oil and gas exploration and development in the U.S. Gulf of Mexico, offshore West Africa, the North Sea, Asia, Latin America and other foreign regions.
-Other business activities include environmental services and inland river operations and helicopter transportation services to the oil and gas industry mainly in the U.S. Gulf of Mexico.
+SEACOR and its subsidiaries are engaged in the operation of a diversified fleet of offshore support vessels that service oil and gas exploration and development activities in the U.S. Gulf of Mexico, the North Sea, West Africa, Asia, Latin America and other international regions.
+Other business activities include environmental services, inland river operations and helicopter transportation services to the oil and gas industry mainly in the U.S. Gulf of Mexico.